Notes on recent posts …

 22 May 2017

-In a remarkable coincidence the Swedish Academy has today announced new protocols for the selection of laureates in the field of literature.
+The Swedish Academy has announced new protocols for the selection of laureates in the field of literature.
 I hope you read Swedish but, if not, you could always try Google Translate.

 18 April 2017